-To date, HCDD has obligated nearly three-quarters of the \$87,092,000 allocation the City of Houston received for the 2015 flood events.
-Additional projects are progressing through the City of Houston's internal processing and are planned for setup in Q1-2019.
-The City of Houston is in compliance with Public Law 113-2, requiring a completed Contract Reporting document uploaded under Administration Activity ADM-16A31 in the Q4-2018 QPR.
+To date, the City of Houston (City) has obligated nearly three-quarters of the \$87,092,000 allocation the City received for the 2015 flood events.
+Additional projects are progressing through the City's internal processing and are planned for setup in Q3-2019.
+The City of Houston is in compliance with Public Law 113-2, requiring a completed Contract Reporting document uploaded under Administration Activity ADM-16A31 in the Q2-2019 QPR.